mbasaglia/glaxnimate/docs/docs/manual/index.md

 ### Vector graphics

-Glaxnimate works with vector graphics, this means images are described with objects like lines, curves, and points.
+Glaxnimate works with vector graphics, which are images made up of objects like lines, curves, and points.
 This is different from the more common raster graphics where you have a grid of pixels of different colors.

-An advantage of using vector graphics is that you can view the image at any resolution without losing quality.
+The use of vector graphics allows Glaxnimate to provide a high level of precision, scalability, and flexibility when it comes to creating and editing animations.
+Because vector graphics are resolution-independent, animations created in Glaxnimate can be easily resized or transformed without losing quality or clarity.

 You can learn more about this in the [Vector Graphics](https://en.wikipedia.org/wiki/Vector_graphics) article on Wikipedia.